National Prevention Science Coalition to Improve Lives

 Representative Paul Tonko (D-NY), Chair of the Addiction Treatment and Recovery Caucus

-Moderator: Diana Fishbein, PhD, Nova Scholar and Senior Scientist, FPG Child Development Institute, University of North Carolina and President, National Prevention Science Coalition to Improve Lives
+Moderator for ALL sessions: Diana Fishbein, PhD, Nova Scholar and Senior Scientist, FPG Child Development Institute, University of North Carolina and President, National Prevention Science Coalition to Improve Lives

 Overview: Costs of addiction, the larger context of general mental and physical health, why it’s a major public health problem, and the criticality of prevention and treatment services